 Care Homes for the Elderly The elderly come to Amma's homes for refuge or to spend their final years in a tranquil spiritual ambience.
 The care homes have a family atmosphere, and residents regularly participate in activities around the home.
-The care homes are located in Sivakasi, Tamil Nadu; Kottayam, Kerala (managed by AIMS Hospital), Bangalore and Karwar, Karnataka.The care homes have prayer halls where community functions and cultural programs are held.
+The care homes are located in Sivakasi, Tamil Nadu; Kottayam, Kerala (managed by AIMS Hospital), Bangalore and Karwar, Karnataka.
+The care homes have prayer halls where community functions and cultural programs are held.
 Neighbours and friends also participate.
 Hospital Visits and Meals on Wheels Embracing the World volunteers throughout the world visit hospitals, nursing homes and the elderly and infirm in their own homes.
 Volunteers also write letters of support to those battling serious illness.

 Sponsored Wedding Ceremonies

 In India, marriage is essential for the stability of the entire family.
 For decades, Amma has sponsored the weddings of impoverished couples.
 Each year, during her birthday celebrations, Amma conducts sponsored weddings.
-Embracing the World provides all the items necessary for a traditional ceremony, including the bride's wedding sari and gold ornaments.
+In 2012, free marriages were conducted for 59 couples who could not have affored at traditional wedding.
+Embracing the World provides all the items necessary for a traditional ceremony, including the bride's wedding sari, new clothes for the bridegroom, gold ornaments, and a feast for all the wedding guests.
 After the 2004 Indian Ocean Tsunami, Amma conducted free weddings for hundreds of poor couples affected by the disaster.

 Prisoners' Welfare Project

 In North America, Embracing the World runs a program called "Circle of Love Inside," through which volunteers write letters of hope and solace to people serving prison sentences in the US.
 Books of Amma's teachings are sent free of charge to inmates and prison libraries.
 Currently, the program is active in 18 states.
 Upon request, prisoners are taught Amma's simple Ma-Om Meditation by mail.
 ETW volunteers teach Amma's IAM - Integrated Amrita Meditation Technique[®] in youth and adult correctional facilities.

 Women's Hostel

 Trissur, Kerala

 This hostel is owned and managed by ETW to provide a secure, peaceful abode for 100 women working in government and private institutions, as well as for female students and travellers.